inercia/terraform-provider-kubeadm/docs/examples/aws/README.md

 $ ssh -J ubuntu@<BASTION-IP> ubuntu@<NODE-IP>
 ```

+where these IP addresses can be obtained after `apply`ing
+with `terraform output`.

 The private/public keys used for accessing all the instances (as
 well as the bastion host) can be customizable with
 `var.private_key`, being the default value